Ole Gunnar Solskjaer on Ander Herrera to PSG transfer links: He'll announce his future soon | Goal.com

 The Reds will be expected by many to return to competing for major honours next season, but Solskjaer admitted a bid for the Premier League title would be miraculous.

-His side are 29 points behind league leaders Manchester City going into their final game of the season against Cardiff at Old Trafford on Sunday, and have failed to win a trophy in 2018-19.
+His side are 29 points behind league leaders Manchester City going into their fixture against Cardiff at Old Trafford, and have failed to win a trophy in 2018-19.